-Brands are increasingly using the technology to enhance the consumer experience and increase sales.
+Brands are increasingly using this technology to enhance the consumer experience and increase sales.

 ModiFace, which has recently been acquired by L’Oreal, produces AR applications for brands.
-Sephora Virtual Artist, an impressive example of ModiFace’s technology, allows you to see how the different colors of various forms of make-up will look on your face, without having to physically apply it:
+Sephora Virtual Artist, an impressive example of ModiFace’s technology, allows you to see how the different colors of various forms of make-up will look on your face, without having to go to a store and physically apply it:

 And IKEA has their own AR app called IKEA Place which allows you to take a picture of a room in your home with your smartphone camera (with just iOS 11.0.1 for now) in order to “test drive” IKEA’s furniture in it.
 You can move the furniture around and check out how it looks from different angles: